Perseus (spy): Character and history

-A reference to the profile of a spy who can be identified with Perseus describes them as an American scientist of young age at the time of the Manhattan Project.
-If they were real, Perseus would have supposedly been of age to participate in the Spanish Civil War.
+A reference to the profile of a spy who can be identified with Perseus describes him as an American scientist of young age at the time of the Manhattan Project.
+If he were real, Perseus would have supposedly been of age to participate in the Spanish Civil War.

 In the early 1940s Perseus would have been in New York City visiting his sick parents.
-During his stay in that city, they would have managed to be recruited by the GRU after looking for and contacting Morris Cohen, an American who joined the Communist Party during the Great Depression and worked as a Soviet spy.
+During his stay in that city, he would have managed to be recruited by the GRU after looking for and contacting Morris Cohen, an American who joined the Communist Party during the Great Depression and worked as a Soviet spy.
 The meeting with Cohen must have been between September 1941 and July 1942, before Cohen enlisted in the army and left for the Western Front in Europe.

-Perseus reportedly introduced themself to Cohen as a physicist who had been invited to join the work at Los Alamos research center.
+Perseus reportedly introduced himself to Cohen as a physicist who had been invited to join the work at Los Alamos research center.
 By 1942, Perseus was supposedly already working at Los Alamos, being that they would have started sometime at least 18 months before German physicist and fellow atomic spy Klaus Fuchs, who joined the Manhattan Project in mid-1944.
 However, Perseus appears to have been recruited by the Soviets around the same (or at least a nearby) time as Fuchs.

-According to articles published in Russia by The New Times, Perseus would have collaborated with the Soviet government for purely ideological reasons to the point that they refused any financial rewards in exchange for classified information, since they were convinced that the United States would use the atomic bomb against the Soviet Union, claiming that:
+According to articles published in Russia by The New Times, Perseus would have collaborated with the Soviet government for purely ideological reasons to the point that he refused any financial rewards in exchange for classified information, since he was convinced that the United States would use the atomic bomb against the Soviet Union, claiming that:

 "The Pentagon is of the opinion [...] that it will take the Soviet Union decades to harness atomic energy.
 In the meantime, America will destroy socialism by means of the uranium bomb."

 With Morris Cohen in Europe, his wife, Lona Cohen, took it upon herself to travel to Albuquerque on one or two occasions (depending on the source consulted) to serve as a carrier.
 Once there, Lona Cohen would have received information directly from Perseus, and took it to the Soviet consul in New York City, Anatoli Yatskov.
 This information included crucial details about the Trinity Test, which was detonated in July 1945.
 In the 1950s, Perseus was supposedly under the control of Rudolf Abel.
 According to one source, Perseus was supposedly still alive in 1991.
 Perseus was also referred by or identified with the code names of "Mr. X", "Youngster", FOGEL, PERS and "Mlad" (Russian млад, "young.")